tcawlfield/vote-sim-studies/content/articles/strategic-voting/index.md

 These three methods are score-based (okay STAR is hybrid).
 A score-based voting system lets you score each candidate individually.
 Unlike ranked voting methods, voters can give the same score to multiple candidates.
-Range voting is similar to what Amazon, Yelp, Google Maps, etc use for ratings.
+Range voting is similar to what Amazon, Yelp, Google Maps, etc. use for ratings.
 Give something a rating, and find the thing with the highest average rating.
 Approval is a minimal score-based system: Voters score each candidate with either 0 (don't approve) or 1 (approve).
 As long as you have, say, 100 or